 A DBS check has no official expiry date; any information included is accurate at the time the check was carried out.
-WHT's policy on renewal is that a new check must be carried out every three years.
+WHT's policy on renewal is that a new check must be carried out every three years (unless the individual is on the Update Service).
+If individuals are registered on the Update Service this should be checked before each project/event.

-You can accept a certificate that was requested for a previous role at WHT but you must:
+You can accept a certificate that was requested for a previous role at WHT or issued by another organisation but you must:

-- Have the individual's consent to see the certificate - Check the applicant's identity matches the details on the certificate - Check the certificate is the appropriate level for the work they are now being employed to lead or take part in - Check to see if anything has changed if the applicant has signed up for the update service
+- Have the individual's consent to see the certificate - Check the applicant's identity matches the details on the certificate - Check the certificate is the appropriate level for the work they are now being employed to lead or take part in - Ensure the check was issued within the last 3 years (unless the individual is registered on the Update Service) - Check to see if anything has changed if the applicant has signed up for the Update Service